hujhax/austin-improv-wiki/Troupes/Transatlantic.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Transatlantic is John Ratliff and Alex Dobrenko.
-Together they focus on grounded scene work, realistic acting and relationships between real people with the hopes that everything else will take care of itself. </blockquote>
+Their press blurb, taken from a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Transatlantic is John Ratliff and Alex Dobrenko.
+Together they focus on grounded scene work, realistic acting and relationships between real people with the hopes that everything else will take care of itself.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We do scenes.
+Their answer to the "What's Your Deal?" question on a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We do scenes.
 Grounded scene work that focus on relationships between people.
-The comedy should arise organically from there. </blockquote>
+The comedy should arise organically from there.

 [[Category/Troupes|Category:Troupes]]
 [[Category/Auto-Generated Troupe Pages|Category:Auto-Generated Troupe Pages]]